 - Add a request and name it for better description.

-- Change the URL/Endpoint.
+- Change the URL/Endpoint and HTTP method.

-- Specify Query Parameters.
+- Specify Headers and Query Parameters.

 - Reorganize requests by clicking and dragging.

-- Duplicate or delete requests when hovering over a specific request.
+- Duplicate or delete requests.

 - Add a check on a request response.

 - Import recorded requests using the browser recorder.